jonaseicher/jonas-poker/java-backend/README.md

 - Sign-In via Google, gets Claims, stores the id_token in local storage
 - Stomp connect with Auth Header (id_token, BearerTokenInterceptor), uses sub as user and routes stomp messages to the user via Principal
 - PokerController has joinTable and /app/karten which probably work, but don't do anything yet.
+- update players on server side when connection closes and update all clients.

 TODO:
-- update players on server side when connection closes and update all clients.

 - PokerService: finish implementing create table/add player
 - Send Table state (without secret cards)
 - Deal secret cards to players
 - Manage game state
 - Implement poker game
 - clean up the UI

+I can see a list of poker tables that I can join.
+- Name of Table, Number of Players on the table, game state.

+I can join one table.